 Emergency Multi-Tool Flashlight

 This flashlight-based multitool is all about dealing with emergencies.
-Weighing just 6.4 ounces and available in a small range of garish colors (at least you won’t lose it, I guess,) the tool covers a range of situations.
+Weighing just 6.4 ounces and available in a particularly garish blue color to help ensure you won’t lose it, the tool covers a range of situations.

 The 60-lumen flashlight has regular and strobe settings, with both white and red light.
 The tools at the base of the unit include a glass breaker, knife, seatbelt cutter, screwdriver, can and bottle opener, and more.